-Epidemiologic surveillance examines absences of 5 or more consecutive workdays (also referred to as "5-day absences").
-This is based on DOE Order 440.1, which requires contractor management to notify Occupational Medicine when a worker has been absent for 5 or more consecutive workdays.
+Prior to the 2002 report, illness and injury surveillance at INEEL examined absences of 5 or more consecutive workdays (also referred to as "5-day absences").
+This approach is based on DOE Order 440.1, which requires contractor management to notify Occupational Medicine when a worker has been absent for 5 or more consecutive workdays.
 If an absence on a Friday continues through Tuesday, the length of that absence includes the weekend.
-All injuries and illnesses due to a workrelated incident also must be reported.
-Non-occupational illnesses and injuries that involve absences of less than 5 days do not routinely require a medical clearance for return to work, and therefore, may not be included in these analyses.